jds655/rv-nav-ios/README.md

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 RV Nav

 1️⃣ You can find the deployed project at [RVNav](www.RVNav.Com).

 ## 4️⃣ Contributors

-🚫Add contributor info below, make sure add images and edit the social links for each member.
-Add or delete these place-holders as needed

 |                                       [Ryan Murphy](https://www.github.com/MurphDirt879)                                        |                                       [Jonathan Ferrer](https://github.com/JayFenam)                                        |                                       [Student 3](https://github.com/)                                        |                                       [Student 4](https://github.com/)                                        |                                       [Student 5](https://github.com/)                                        |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |